 So here it is.

 The worst way to improve your G.B.C. score is by practice.

 It is probably counter-intuitive.
 How can practice be bad?
 It's not.
 You should practice sometimes.
 Practice will get you used to the format; it'll help you develop good strategies to answer the questions.
 However, what's bad (and what a lot of people want to do) is to only practice answering G.B.C. questions.

-My most successful student (in terms of G.B.C. scores and improvement) never practices for the test.
-When I first started teaching him years ago, we did some practice and test strategy sessions.
+My most successful student (in terms of G.B.C. scores and improvement) never practiced for the test.
+When I first started teaching him many years ago, we did some practice and test strategy sessions.
 Now, we work hard on English every class, and he always does his homework, but he never asks to practice G.B.C.
-He doesn't need to.
 His score goes up on average by 0.2 every year.

-And if you understand the G.B.C. test and what it is testing, this makes perfect sense.
+If you understand what the G.B.C. test is testing, this makes perfect sense.

 G.B.C. tests your English speaking skills, but more than that, it tests your logic, delivery and intonation, response time, demeanor and the sophistication of how you speak English (as well as grammar, vocabulary and all that other basic stuff).
 You cannot fake this.
 Of all the speaking tests I know, G.B.C. is the toughest and the fairest in the sense that the only way to truly get a good score is to be genuinely good at English.

 First of all, when you practice too much, you no longer sound natural.
 You sound like an English-speaking robot.
 You lose all intonation.
 You lose all spontaneity.
 You lose all naturalness.
 You are graded on all these things in G.B.C., and native speakers can tell in a second if a person is speaking from memory or from the heart.